teju81/ROS2_Essentials/README.md

 ## 4 Interfaces

+Interfaces need to be defined as a package and you need to make sure you are defining it alongside all the other packages already defined. make sure you are in the same workspace as those packages ``multi_robot_ws/src``, and then run the following command to create a new package:

+``ros2 pkg create --build-type ament_cmake --license Apache-2.0 multi_robot_interfaces``

+Remarks:

 - Definitions for custom messages, services and actions
 - Note that interfaces can only be a CMake package, but this doesn’t restrict in which type of packages you can use your messages and services.
 You can create your own custom interfaces in a CMake package, and then use it in a C++ or Python node.